nhsconnect/ITK-FHIR-Outpatient-Letter/index.md

 ## Introduction ##

-The Transfer Of Care Outpatient letter  Specification supports the following care communications:
+The Transfer Of Care Outpatient Letter  Specification supports the following care communications:

-**Outpatient letter Document** – An ITK FHIR Document containing Transfer of Care information supporting between the hospital clinic and the GP and other relevant parties following a consultation in a clinic.
+**Outpatient Letter Document** – An ITK FHIR Document containing Transfer of Care information supporting between the hospital clinic and the GP and other relevant parties following a consultation in a clinic.

 FHIR Messaging components specified within this site have been developed by NHS Digital and use some of the CareConnect profiles created in collaboration with the INTEROPen community.